 Understanding sexuality includes a discussion of consent, the mating act and the value of non-sexual intimacy.
 Sex is foremost about the mating act we see in Nature.
 Intercourse is a demonstration of a man’s virility and his arousal cycle (from erection to ejaculation).
 Women typically need to feel an emotional attachment for a lover before sexual activity feels appropriate.

-Understanding sexuality includes a discussion of our enjoyment of sexual fantasies, masturbation and how orgasm is achieved regardless of gender and orientation.
-Very few women have the innate ability to respond to erotic stimuli in a way that causes arousal and makes orgasm possible.
+Understanding sexuality includes a discussion of our enjoyment of fantasies, masturbation and how orgasm is achieved regardless of gender and orientation.
+Very few women have the ability to respond to erotic stimuli in a way that allows a woman to access her subconscious arousal.
 Responsive women discover orgasm by focusing on fantasies during masturbating alone.

 Understanding sexuality includes a discussion of intimate relationships, the sex industry and sexual pleasuring.
 For men, intercourse is an erotic act that provides their sexual release and pleasure.
 Some men engage in foreplay to extend their own arousal.
 A woman may interpret male lovemaking as a demonstration of a man’s sexual admiration and his commitment to her.